AntonioBuenos/currency-converter-bot/README.md

 ### Development clause:

-This Pet Project is currently under development.
-Its common structure and functionality are to be periodically amended!
+The common structure and functionality of this project are periodically amended!
 ___